vitorgalvao/tiny-scripts/README.md

 ### gifmaker
 Script to make animated gifs from sequences of images, with more control over FPS.

+### labelcolor
+Script to change label color of files in OSX

 ### strongpassword
 Script to get a strong password from https://www.grc.com/passwords.htm